erc-fhv/loadforecasting/README.md

-# Shortterm Loadforecasting with xLSTM
+# Load Forecasting for Households and Energy Communities

 ## Summary

-This work uses transfer learning from standard load profiles together with state of the art models like LSTMs, xLSTMs and Transformers and compares them to very simple models.
+This study explores the use of transfer learning with standard load profiles in combination with advanced models such as LSTMs, xLSTMs, and Transformers, comparing their performance against simpler baseline models.
+The findings are detailed in the paper: Load Forecasting for Households and Energy Communities: Are Deep Learning Models Worth the Effort?.

 ## Software Design